EffaAzhar/powershell-behavior-detection-research/docs/06-suspicious-activity-analysis.md

 # Suspicious Activity Analysis

-## Objective

-The purpose of this phase was to analyse PowerShell behaviours that may indicate suspicious activity within a Windows environment.

-Rather than executing malware, safe PowerShell commands commonly associated with attacker reconnaissance and defence evasion techniques were executed in a controlled laboratory environment.
+This part of research analyse PowerShell behaviours that may indicate suspicious activity within a Windows environment.
+Rather than executing malware, safe PowerShell commands commonly associated with **attacker reconnaissance** and **defence evasion techniques** were executed in a controlled laboratory environment.
 PowerShell Operational Logs were then analysed to determine whether behavioural indicators could be identified through Event ID 4104 (Script Block Logging).

----

 ## Why Context Matters

 One of the key findings of this project is that a PowerShell command should not be judged solely by its name.
+Context matteres a lot.

 For example: